-97.1.1 Automatic Username Canonicalization When Binding
+77.1.1 Automatic Username Canonicalization When Binding

 If bind() is called with a non-DN username but bindRequiresDN is TRUE and no username in DN form was supplied as an option, the bind will fail.
-However, if a username in DN form is supplied in the options array, Zend\Ldap\Ldap\uldap
+However, if a username in DN form is supplied in the options array, Zend\Ldap\Ldap\will first bind with that username, retrieve the account DN for the username supplied to bind() and then re-bind with that DN.